aws/amazon-vpc-cni-k8s/README.md

 Setting `ENABLE_POD_ENI` to `true` will allow IPAMD to add the `vpc.amazonaws.com/has-trunk-attached` label to the node if the instance has capacity to attach an additional ENI.

 The label notifies vpc-resource-controller (https://github.com/aws/amazon-vpc-resource-controller-k8s) to attach a Trunk ENI to the instance.
 The label value is initially set to `false` and is marked to `true` by IPAMD when vpc-resource-controller attaches a Trunk ENI to the instance.
 However, there might be cases where the label value will remain `false` if the instance doesn't support ENI Trunking.
+Once enabled the [VPC resource controller](https://github.com/aws/amazon-vpc-resource-controller-k8s)  will then advertise branch network interfaces as extended resources on these nodes in your cluster.
+Branch interface capacity is additive to existing instance type limits for secondary IP addresses.
+For example, a c5.4xlarge can continue to have up to 234 secondary IP addresses assigned to standard network interfaces and up to 54 branch network interfaces.
+Each branch network interface only receives a single primary IP address.
+If you are having the cluster mostly using pods with security group consider setting `WARM_IP_TARGET` instead of default `WARM_ENI_TARGET` to reduce wastage of IPs/ENIs.

 **NOTE!** Toggling `ENABLE_POD_ENI` from `true` to `false` will not detach the Trunk ENI from instance.
 To delete/detach the Trunk ENI from instance, you need recycle the instance.